appium/appium/docs/en/drivers/ios-xcuitest-real-devices.md

         1. Please read [Automating mobile web apps](/writing-running-appium/web/mobile-web) for more details about WebView
 1. Consider generating a provisioning profile with `.xctrunner` identifier if you do not want to generate a wildcard one for manual configuration.
 The `.xctrunner` config support has been added since Xcode 11.
 [A reference](https://github.com/appium/appium/issues/13610)
 1. Make sure the device under test is not a jailbroken one
-    - Possibly `com.apple.mobile.installation_proxy` service to manage Apps on the device [does not work](https://github.com/appium/appium-desktop/issues/1447)
+    - Possibly it causes an issue such as [`com.apple.mobile.installation_proxy` service error to manage Apps on the device](https://github.com/appium/appium-desktop/issues/1447)
     - Appium team does not test Appium against jailbroken devives.
 1. Make sure the provisioning profile has [_iOS Distribution_ certificate](https://developer.apple.com/support/certificates/)
     - An active Xcode/xcodebuild connection/session is necessary to interact with WebDriverAgentRunner because of Apple's security design.
 The certificate affects the limitation ([issue](https://github.com/appium/appium/issues/14577#issuecomment-660997827))